julie-ify/JXpense/README.md

 To get a local copy up and running follow these simple steps.

-- You can clone this repo by typing `git clone https://github.com/julie-ify/Budget-app.git` on your terminal.
+- You can clone this repo by typing `git clone git@github.com:julie-ify/JXpense.git` on your terminal.

-- Type `cd Budget-app` to access the project on the terminal.
+- Type `cd JXpense` to access the project on the terminal.
 - Open the project in your code editor
 - Run `bundle install` to install all the required gems
 - Run `rake db:setup` to setup your database